langmead-lab/monorail-external/README.md

 Caveat emptor: this is a work in process, not the final product.

-If you're reading this and decide to use the pipeline you're essentially beta testing it.
+If you're reading this and decide to use the pipeline that's great, but you are beta testing it.

+Please file issues here as you find them.

 ## Requirements